wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-create-windows-clusters-dotnet-sdk.md

 <properties
-   pageTitle="Create Windows-based Hadoop clusters in HDInsight using .NET SDK | Windows Azure" description="Learn how to create HDInsight clusters for Azure HDInsight using .NET SDK." services="hdinsight" documentationCenter=""
+   pageTitle="Create Windows-based Hadoop clusters in HDInsight using .NET SDK | Azure" description="Learn how to create HDInsight clusters for Azure HDInsight using .NET SDK." services="hdinsight" documentationCenter=""